Kevy Syahertian

 Mochammad Kevy Syahertian (born 23 June 1999) is an Indonesian professional footballer who plays as a winger for Liga 2 club Persekat Tegal.

 Club career

 Madura United

 Syahertian was signed for Madura United to play in Liga 1 in the 2019 season.
-He made debut in the Liga 1 on 8 November 2019, against Arema where he played as a substitute.
+He made his debut in the Liga 1 on 8 November 2019, against Arema where he played as a substitute.

 Loan to RANS Nusantara

 He was signed for RANS Nusantara to play in Liga 1 in the 2022–23 season, on loan from Madura United.
 Kevy made his debut on 16 January 2023 in a match against PSIS Semarang at the Pakansari Stadium, Cibinong.